 Other aspects that should be taken into consideration are the following: the documents have to be notarized (or submitted in original) and their translation in the Czech language is compulsory.
 The decision on the issuance of the Czech Republic business visa is not taken by the consulate or the embassy where the application is made, but by the representatives of the Ministry of Interior.

-The procedure for the issuance of the business visa in Czech Republic has been maintained in 2021, without fulfilling any other legal steps; however, in the context of the Covid-19 health measures, in 2021, those who arrive here for business purposes must have a negative PCR test if they arrive from countries that are not included in the list of states with low risk of transmission.
-Although Czech Republic still imposes restrictive travelling measures, arriving here for business purposes in 2021 shouldn’t be an issue.
+The procedure for the issuance of the business visa in Czech Republic has been maintained in 2023, without fulfilling any other legal steps; however, in the context of the Covid-19 health measures, in 2022, those who arrive here for business purposes must have a negative PCR test if they arrive from countries that are not included in the list of states with low risk of transmission.
+Although Czech Republic still imposes restrictive travelling measures, arriving here for business purposes shouldn’t be an issue.

 As per the Czech immigration legislation, foreign investors preparing their visa application issued for business purposes have to present documents that are generally required for other types of visas.
 For example, investors should prepare the visa application form, pay the visa fee, present two photographs and the original passport and provide a document stating that the applicant has the necessary financial resources to live in this country.